 The “Lovestorm” Way to Write a Unique and Powerful Common App Essay

-Catherine Newman is the author of the skill-building books How to Be a Person and What Can I Say?
+Catherine Newman is the author of several novels and skill-building books How to Be a Person and What Can I Say?